jprince14/Disassembler/README.md

 #x86 Disassembler#
 This Project contains a x86 disassembler that uses a linear sweep.

+Compilation:
+To compile keep the .c files in src/ and the .h files in incude/.
+Run "make" to compile.
+Another way to compile is to run "gcc –o Disassembler src/*"

+Usage:
+The Disassembler runs in command line with a required second argument of the binary file to disassemble and a optional third argument of a file to write the output to.
+The resulting assembly will always be written to stdout.

+Dependencies:
+There are no dependencies other than standard c libraries.
+This project has been tested on Windows, Linux and Mac.

+Scope:
 The assembler only works on a portion of x86.
 The following mnuematics are supported:

   * add